vonKrappitz/hems-multilayer-fleet/README.md

 - `fetch_gadm.py` — downloads the GADM v4.1 boundary into `geo/`.
 The file is not shipped, the GADM licence forbids redistribution.
 Run this once before the figures.
 - `geo/gadm41_POL_2.json` — administrative boundary, GADM v4.1 (land area of Poland).
 Not shipped, produced by `fetch_gadm.py`.

+## Data provenance (external, public)
+- GADM v4.1 — https://gadm.org/.
+The GADM licence allows academic use and the making of maps for research articles, but does not allow redistribution of the data.
+The boundary file is therefore not shipped here.
+Run `python3 fetch_gadm.py` to download it into `geo/`.
+- WorldPop 2020, Poland, 1 km — https://www.worldpop.org/.
+Released under CC-BY 4.0, the clipped raster is shipped here in `geo/`.
+Cite both original sources in any derived work.

 ## How to run
 ```
 python3 -m venv venv && source venv/bin/activate